FraCSPy/FraCSPy/scripts-denoising/Readme.md

+## Description

-Pyortho is a python package for local signal-and-noise orthogonalization and local similarity calculation.
-The local orthogonalization method is a fundamental seismic data analysis algorithm and has a wide range of applications.
-More examples will be continuously updated.
+**test_pyortho_localortho2d** is a Python package for the Damped Rank Reduction (DRR) method with local signal-and-noise orthogonalization and local similarity calculation.